Antisocial personality disorder: Diagnosis

-There are differing models for classification of personality disorders.
+Classification

+Classification of personality disorders differs significantly between the two most prominent frameworks for classification of mental disorders, namely: the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases, the most recent editions of which are the DSM-5-TR and ICD-11, respectively.
 While personality disorders, including ASPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
-There is also a hybrid model, called the Alternative DSM-5 model for personality disorders, which defines ASPD and five other PDs through disorder-specific combinations of pathological traits and areas of overall impairment.
+There is also a hybrid model, called the Alternative DSM-5 model for personality disorders (AMPD), which defines ASPD and five other PDs through disorder-specific combinations of pathological traits and areas of overall impairment.

 DSM-5

-Section II

-The main text of fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines antisocial personality disorder as being characterized by at least three of the following traits: